 Values were allocated between the debenture and the conversion feature.
-The valuation approach involved determining the fair value for the debenture in the absence of a conversion feature.
+The valuation approach determining the fair value for the debenture in the absence of a conversion feature.
 The Black-Scholes option pricing model was used to determine the fair value of the conversion feature.
-The Company determined an interest rate of 15% was fair value for a debenture without additional features attached.
+The Company determined an interest rate of 21% was fair value for a debenture without additional features attached.
 The present value of the interest and principal payments of the debenture at this fair value resulted in an allocation of \$571,412 for the debenture and \$292,753 to the conversion feature.
 The difference between the fair value and face value of the debenture is being accreted over the term to maturity using the effective interest method.
-During the period accretion of \$14,698 was recorded.
+During the period, interest and accretion expense of \$29,434 was recognized.